Elerium/flati/README.md

 bower install flati --save
 ```

-* Package can be loaded with AMD, Node.js or globally with `window.flati`.
+* Package can be loaded via AMD, Node.js or globally with `window.flati`.

 ## Api